peregrine-cms/peregrine-toolbox-explore/README.md

 fully configured Peregrine instance.
 If you're an advanced user of Peregrine and already have Peregrine CMS installed, you can skip this section.

-1. Start Peregrine CMS as a Docker container.
+1. Open another terminal and start Peregrine CMS as a Docker container.

         $ docker run --name peregrine-cms -it --rm -p 8080:8080 peregrinecms/peregrine-cms:develop-sling12